developit/puredom/README.md

 Documentation
 =============
 - For a list of functions you can call on a puredom selection see the simple [selector function list](http://puredom.org/selector-functions.html) (or [PDF](http://puredom.org/selector-functions.pdf)).
 - For class docs, check out the full [puredom documentation](http://puredom.org/docs/).
->	*Please note some puredom features are not yet available in the documentation.*

 ---